-If you owe $100,000 on your current mortgage, you might open an FHA cash out refinance loan for $150,000, and you could walk away with $45,000 or so in your pocket to use as you see fit.
+If you owe $100,000 on your current mortgage, you might open a cash out refinance mortgage for $150,000, and you could walk away with $45,000 or so in your pocket to use as you see fit.

 You should consider whether you should pull out cash for anything that will not pay you back.
 Many home owners use equity to invest in real estate or to do home renovations, both of which have the possibility of paying you back in either cash flow or enhanced home value.

-Another major benefit of the FHA cash out refinance is that you can get a lower interest rate or a different loan term if you prefer.
+Another major benefit of the cash back FHA refinance is that you can get a lower interest rate or a different loan term if you prefer.
 You might drop your interest rate .5% or even more, depending on your current rate and the state of the market.
 As of mid-2017, rates are on a steady rise, but they are not expected to exceed 5% this year.

 Reducing your loan term to 15 years will save you sometimes hundreds of thousands of dollars in interest on your home loan.

-The FHA cash out refinance loan also has some down sides to consider.
+The cash out refinance option insured by FHA also has some down sides to consider.
 All FHA mortgages require you to pay for mortgage insurance upfront as well as a monthly insurance premium.
 These extra costs need to be weighed, especially if you have more than 20% equity in your home.
 In that case, you may want to think about a conventional cash out refinance.

 Cash Out Refinance Qualifications Under the FHA Plan

-If you want to pull out money with an FHA cash out loan, you will need to meet the following qualifications:
+If you want to pull out money with an cash out loan, you will need to meet the following qualifications: